Lucrecious/orso/README.md

 ## Who is this language for?
 It's for my personal projects!

-I would recommend to *not* use this language for anything other than maybe a little bit of recreational programming.
+I would recommend to *not* use this language for anything other than maybe a little bit of recreational programming (and even then, only when this is somewhat stable).

+orso language is heavily inspired by Jai, so if you're looking for a far more powerful, stable and complete language, wait for that to be released.

-It might be col for education though.
+This might be cool for education though.
 Aside from the dynamic FFI library (libffi, which hasn't been integrated yet), everything, including its arbitrary compile-time expression evaluation, is handwritten by me.
 In terms of code volume, the goal is to keep it under ~25K lines of code, which is similar to Lua's LoC.

 The project implements a register-based virtual machine, a transpiler from my AST representation to C99, a static analyzer (type analysis, compile-time evaluation, and other semantic analysis), and more.
 For beginners, I think it's a great project to learn from since it's such a small language relative to others.